-Human Knowledge: Its Scope and Limits by Russell Bertrand
+Human Knowledge: Its Scope and Limits by Bertrand Russell

 ‘His intelligibility comes of stating things directly as he himself seems them, sharply defined and readily crystallized in the best English philosophical style.’ - The Times Literary Supplement